 Harkness had the opportunity this summer to take a three day course that taught him about emergency planning and training.

 "I'm still learning the process that the schools take if there ever were a weapon situation like that but we do have steps in place such as lockdowns, lockdown procedures, and evacuations.
 We have procedures lined up for pretty much anything," said Harkness.

-Page 2 of 2 - If there ever happens to be a lockdown, the school district will take a similar approach to what almost school around the country does.
+If there ever happens to be a lockdown, the school district will take a similar approach to what almost school around the country does.
 Teachers make sure all of the students are in the classroom, lock the doors and turn off all of the lights.

 Along with weapon emergencies comes weather and other related emergencies.
 Tornado and fire drills are two of the biggest drills that the school preaches throughout the year.
 As with a shooting, a tornado and fire are unlikely but there is nothing more important than knowing a procedure in case of an unfortunate event.

 Officer Harkness is enjoying his time as the school resource officer and feels like it is an awarding and gratifying position.

 "I enjoy working with kids while their still learning and still finding out who they are.
 Hopefully I can be a positive influence on them," said Harkness.